yaolifeng0629/react.dev/src/content/reference/react/memo.md

 ### Skipping re-rendering when props are unchanged {/*skipping-re-rendering-when-props-are-unchanged*/}

 React normally re-renders a component whenever its parent re-renders.
 With `memo`, you can create a component that React will not re-render when its parent re-renders so long as its new props are the same as the old props.
-Such a component is said to be *memoized*.
+Such a component is said to be *memorized*.

 To memoize a component, wrap it in `memo` and use the value that it returns in place of your original component: